 - Stay at home as much as possible.

-Most patients with respiratory diseases will likely recover from COVID-19.
-If symptoms of a viral infection appear and patients have traveled to a high-risk area in the past 40 days, they should self-isolate at home for 14 days.
-They should maintain their daily care regimens and speak to their healthcare providers if they show any COVID-19-like symptoms and for any specific queries about their personal health.
+Patients should maintain their daily care regimens and speak to their healthcare providers if they show any COVID-19-like symptoms and for any specific queries about their personal health.

 What should sick individuals do?

-If symptoms are present and a COVID-19 diagnosis is confirmed, patients should follow these steps to prevent the spread of the infection:
+If symptoms are present or a COVID-19 diagnosis is confirmed, the following steps should be taken to prevent the spread of infection:

 - Stay at home, preferably in a separate room not shared with others, and isolate yourself, with the exception of getting medical care.